wolfpld/vv/README.md

 Certain terminal features, such as Unicode fonts or true color support, are assumed to be always available.

 On some terminals (e.g. Konsole), images may appear pixelated when using a high DPI monitor.
 This problem is caused by implementation details of the terminal itself, and cannot be fixed by vv.
 Try a different terminal if this bothers you.

+### Animation

+Animated images in WebP format can be played.
+The text-only fallback mode is driven by vv outputting images on its own.
+The Kitty graphics protocol allows much more sophisticated control of the animation, in which case the image will continue to play even after vv exits.
+Note that support for Kitty animations in terminal implementations is currently very limited.